sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-process/populate-metrics-influxdb.md

 Now that you have registered the dynamic runtime asset, you'll use sensuctl to create a handler called `influx-db` that pipes observation data (events) to InfluxDB with the `sensu-influxdb-handler` dynamic runtime asset.
 Edit the command below to include your database name, address, username, and password.
-For more information about the Sensu InfluxDB handler, see [the asset page in Bonsai][13].
+For more information about the Sensu InfluxDB handler, read [the asset page in Bonsai][13].

 {{< code shell >}}
 sensuctl handler create influx-db \